 As a general rule of thumb, riskier investments like stocks have the potential to generate higher returns.
 More conservative investments, such as bonds, tend to generate lower returns but there’s less risk that you’ll lose money on the investment.

 If you want to double your money, then it’s important to pay attention to diversification and what that means for your return on investment.
 For instance, if you’re investing heavily in stocks then you could see greater returns but you might experience deeper losses if the market takes a hit.
 Playing it too safe, on the other hand, could cause your portfolio to underperform.

 Also, keep in mind that there are many types of investments besides stocks, mutual funds and bonds.
-Real estate, cryptocurrency, stock options, futures, precious metals and hedge funds are just some stock and bond alternatives you could use to build a portfolio.
+Real estate, stock options, futures, precious metals and hedge funds are just some stock and bond alternatives you could use to build a portfolio.
 Understanding their risk/reward profiles can help you decide what to invest in if you’re focused on doubling your money.